Danish vs German: Which Language Should You Learn?

 Both languages also conjugate their verbs differently.
 In German, the verb structure depends on the person who is performing the action, but in Danish, the verb stays the same no matter who the subject is.

-As far as current pronunciation compared to the ancient forms of the language, German underwent a great shift with its consonants during the 3rd and 8th centuries called the High German consonant shift.
+As far as current pronunciation goes compared to the ancient forms of the language, German underwent a great shift with its consonants during the 3rd and 8th centuries (called the High German consonant shift).

-Both languages have their upsides as well as elements that make them difficult to learn.
-For example, the Danish pronunciation of words isn’t always exact and there are many ways you can say or enunciate words that can be quite confusing.
+Both languages have components that make them easier to learn, as well as elements that make them difficult to learn.
+For example, the Danish pronunciation of words isn’t always exact, and there are many ways you can say or enunciate words that can be quite confusing.

 German, on the other hand, has a complicated grammatical structure that can be hard to get a handle on.
 As such, for people learning this language, it may be helpful to purchase a German language course from Busuu or Duolingo.
 These type of language learning companies often include grammar lessons that break down the need-to-know information into easily understandable sections.

 The US Foreign Service Institute ranks languages based on how difficult they are to learn.
 Danish is ranked at Category 1, making it one of the easiest.
-German is the next level up.
-Linguists generalize that German can take up to a third as long to master when compared to Danish because of German’s difficult grammatical structure.
+German is the next level up, Category 2, making it slightly more difficult.

-However, German and Danish have several that mean completely different things.
-For example, In German Gift means poison while in Danish gift means married!
+However, German and Danish have several cognates that mean completely different things.
+For example, in German, Gift means poison, while in Danish gift means married.
 Respectively, Dom and dom mean cathedral and judgment.
+Big differences.

 Reasons To Learn German Rather Than Danish

 German is a language that is spoken over a great portion of Europe.
-There are almost two million people throughout the continent that speak fluent German.
+There are 100 million people throughout the continent that speak fluent German.

 Additionally, Germany is one of the most influential powers in the European Union.
 So, if you think you’ll pursue a career in business, international diplomacy, or European economics, then German will be incredibly beneficial.